Skip to content

 How long will I have to keep my documents after closure if I am self-employed?

-You will have to keep your documents for six years after closure in normal circumstances.
+You should retain your documents for six years after closure in normal circumstances, which would cover the five-year requirement, which runs from the date you need to submit your last tax return on 31 January after the end of the relevant tax year.
 However, if HMRC is investigating you, you will need to keep them until HMRC says otherwise.

-Do all of my documents have to be paper records?
+Do all of my documents need to be in paper format?

-No. You can keep digital records, so long as they are eligible.
+No. You can keep digital records, provided they are eligible.

 Register for our free webinars